Rules and Regulations: Cricket (Open)

 • 3 points for a win

-• 1 point for a loss
+• 1 point for a tie

-• 0 points if a team does not show
+• 0 points for a loss

 CKT 9.1.1 Group positions will be decided in the following order: